sibi26/learn-ml-by-building/Lecture 0 Environment Setup/SETUP.md

 python -m pip install -r requirements.txt
 ```

   Note: On macOS/Linux you may prefer `python3 -m pip ...`; both are fine when the environment is activated.

-This will take 5-10 minutes and download ~1GB of packages.
+  This will take 5-15 minutes and download several hundred MB of packages.
+The requirements include deep learning dependencies `torch==2.2.2` and `torchvision==0.17.2`.

 ## Step 4: Launch Jupyter Notebook